 While the risk assessment may well indicate the need for an enhanced level of supervision and staffing for a particular event, the following table shows recommended adult to child ratios.

-Remember that regardless of theoverall ratio, a minimum of two supervisors is recommended.
+Remember: Regardless of the number of children present, the minimum number of adults to any number of children is 2.

 CHILD/YOUNG PERSON'S AGE NUMBER OF ADULTS NUMBER OF CHILDREN

-0-2 1 3
+0 - 2 1 3

 2-3 1 4

-4-8 1 6
+4 - 8 1 6

 9 - 12 1 8

 13 - 18 1 10

-4. Under 18s as Supervisors/Coaches

-Participants aged under 17 should not be included in staffing ratios even if they have coaching qualifications.
-A person cannot become a qualified Level 1 coach until they are 16 years old, and it isexpected that the person leading the session will be at least Level 2 qualified (for which you have to be 18 years old).
+4.U nder 18s as Supervisors/Coaches Participants aged 17 and under should not be included in staffing ratios even if they have coaching qualifications.
+A person cannot become a qualified Level 1 coach until they are 16 years old, and it is expected that the person leading the session will be at least Level 2 qualified (for which you have to be18 years old).
 Young people can become involved in coaching, but they should be assisting qualified coaches and not delivering sessions until they are appropriately qualified.

-5. Parents as Supervisors
+5.....P arents as Supervisors

-Parents should be encouraged to accompany their children to activities, but they should not be included in supervision calculations unless they are members of the club and acting in a volunteeringrole or other capacity during the activity.
-In these circumstances, they should meet all appropriate requirements in terms of;
+Parents should be encouraged to accompany their children to activities, but they should not be included in supervision calculations unless they are members of the club and acting in a volunteering role or other capacity during the activity.
+In these circumstances, they should meet all appropriate requirements in terms of: